 - Clean the cut or scrape by running warm water over it for several minutes.
 Use warm, soapy water to clean the surrounding skin, but avoid getting soap in the wound.

-- Make sure that there is no dirt or debris, such as glass or gravel, in the wound.
+- Make sure that there is no dirt or debris, such as grass or gravel, in the wound.
 To remove debris, either use tweezers or carefully and gently rub the wound with a soft, damp cloth.

 - If desired, apply a thin layer of antiseptic ointment or petroleum jelly to the cut or scrape.